i-MSCP/plugins/incubator/RawPasswd/README.md

 # RawPasswd Plugin

-Plugin which allows to store i-MSCP frontEnd user's password in plain text into the i-MSCP database.
+Plugin which allows to store i-MSCP frontEnd user's passwords in plain text into the i-MSCP database.

 ## Requirements